pierregermain/MyDrupal/d8/bam/readme.markdown

 After having instances of $matcher and $resolver using the getMockBuilder we use DI to create an instance of our Framework.

+## Dependency Injection (DI)

+We have created instances of $matcher and $resolver from outside of our code.
+That is DI!!!
+We are passing *mock objects*.

+Right now when calling our Framework from our Test class we get an error because we created mock objects instead of *UrlMatcher* and *ControllerResolver* classes respectively.

+So we need to *type-hint* our mock classes!!!

+To do so we just need to change our Framework to use the UrlMatcherInterface and ContollerResolverInterface instead of the previous ones.

+This can be done do because the previous classes extend the Inter;